Qionghai Hainan, China Travel Guide

 Support global conservation initiatives through purchases.

-Visit The Rainforest SiteCarry a reusable water bottle and refill it with purified water from your hotel or bottled water.
+Visit The Rainforest SiteCarry a reusable water bottle and refill it with purified water out of your hotel or bottled water.
 This reduces plastic waste and environmental impact.

 Approach Qionghai with an awareness of local customs and respect for heritage.